RouninMedia/ashiva-changelog/README.md

   - Considered adopting `:.` as the HTML-attribute prefix for the `PrimeCapsule` and `:..` as the HTML-attribute prefix for the `CapsuleManifest`
   - Wrote a completely new `inspectCapsule()` function which will inspect *any* capsule on the site, not just those loaded onto the current page
   - Formalised `Markup` / `Vectors` as the context-dependent *default* `PrimeCell` (and removed the `PrimeCell` parameter from `initialiseModule()`)
-  - Added `[*]` flag which, if present, overrides any cell to be inspected and requests the entire capsule be inspected instead
+  - Added `[*]` inspection flag which, if present, overrides any cell to be inspected and requests the entire capsule be inspected instead
   - Realised I could turn the new-style `CapsuleManifests` from **PHP Functions** into **JSON Data**
   - Further realised that a single JSON-based `CapsuleManifest` would *then* serve all languages, back-end *and* front-end, which... would then enable *inline* `CapsuleManifests` to be a *stand-in* for *CapsuleManifest* Data when the latter is absent and an *override* when the data is present